At Amazon jungle hospital, U.S. med students learn vital lessons

 IQUITOS, PERU — Deep in the Amazon rainforest, at a jungle hospital teeming with patients, two U.S. medical students are racing to save a man's life.

-Alex Gorin and Diana Partida are rushing the patient to the facility’s only CT scanner in the hope of identifying the source of a mysterious bacterial infection.
+Alex Gorin and Diana Partida are rushing the patient to the facility’s only CT scanner in hopes of identifying the source of a mysterious bacterial infection.

 The hospital is sweltering.
 The lone computer on their floor is down.
-And basic equipment — disposable thermometers, blood pressure cuffs, ultrasound machines — is nowhere to be found here.
+And basic equipment — disposable thermometers, blood pressure cuffs, ultrasound machines — are nowhere to be found here.

-If this were the U.S., he would be sent to the ICU immediately.
+If this were the United States, he would be sent to the intensive care unit immediately.
 But that’s not an option now.

 Why?
 The six-bed ICU is already full.